 The modules on the course have so much variety that there is something for everyone.
 In my first term I was learning about politics, economics and education on a global scale and so much more.
 This is great as it really engages your thinking and shows that there’s more to education than just teaching.
 The modules really give you a chance to find your passions.

 The lecturers all have very successful backgrounds in writing, researching and teaching.
 This is something to look forward to as it is so easy to keep up to date with all the latest research.
 It’s also very fulfilling to be a part of your tutors’ academic careers and journeys.
-I have a seminar tutor who also studied English in Education in the Department – the same degree as me.
+I have a seminar tutor who also studied English in Education – the same degree as me.
 She is now in the second year of her PhD.